Visakhapatnam Metropolitan Region

 Visakhapatnam Metropolitan Region is the metropolitan area covered by the city of Visakhapatnam in the Indian state of Andhra Pradesh.
-The entire region is spread over the districts of Visakhapatnam,Vizianagaram and Anakapalli.
-Under the jurisdiction of Visakhapatnam Metropolitan Region Development Authority, it covers an area of 7328.86 sqkm and has a population over of 60 lakhs.
+The entire region is spread over the districts of Visakhapatnam, Vizianagaram and Anakapalli.
+Under the jurisdiction of Visakhapatnam Metropolitan Region Development Authority, it covers an area of 7328.86 sqkm and has a population over of 60.7 lakhs according to 2011 census.

 History

 Prior to VUDA, the Town Planning Trust had existed since 1962 that implemented developmental activities in and around Visakhapatnam.
-The TPT was upgraded and Visakhapatnam Urban Development Authority was constituted in 1978 with its jurisdiction extending over Visakhapatnam Municipal Corporation and four municipal towns namely Vizianagaram, Bheemunipatnam, Gajuwaka and Anakapalli, comprising an area of 1,721 sq km.
+The TPT was upgraded and Visakhapatnam Urban Development Authority was constituted in 1978 with its jurisdiction extending over Visakhapatnam Municipal Corporation and four municipal towns namely Vizianagaram, Bheemunipatnam, Gajuwaka and Anakapalli, comprising an area of 1,721 km2.
 Later, the jurisdiction of VUDA had been increased from 1721 sqkm to 5563 sqkm area in 2008.

 Due to the rapid increase in urbanization the existing VUDA was upgraded to VMRDA by expanding its jurisdiction from 5563 sqkm to 6760 sqkm.
 Spread over four districts including Srikakulam, Vizianagaram, Visakhapatnam and East Godavari.
-But due to the dissent from the local people's representatives of East Godavari, the state government excluded East Godavari from the VMRDA and officially notified the development area as 6501.65 sqkm in September, 2018.
+But due to the dissent from the local people's representatives of East Godavari, the state government excluded East Godavari from the VMRDA and officially notified the development area as 6501.65 sqkm in September 2018.
 On 13 February 2019, the Government of Andhra Pradesh constituted Srikakulam Urban Development Authority.
 So, the VMRDA loses 1628 sqkm of Srikakulam district to new urban development body.
-Then again the development area was restricted to 4873.38 sqkm.
+Then again, the development area was restricted to 4873.38 sqkm.
 Later, with the inclusion of Merakamudidam mandal of Vizianagaram district in VMRDA, the range was increased to 5048.67 sqkm.

 On 23 February 2021, VMRDA has taken the remaining 13 non-Agency mandals under its jurisdiction, taking its total to 52 mandals.
 This decision comes in light of the rapid urbanisation towards the western corridors of Visakhapatnam city.
 As per sources, this inclusion of mandals is expected to reduce pressure on the urban infrastructure of the city, ensuring planned development in the fringe areas.
 With this new inclusion, the jurisdiction of VMRDA has extended to a total of 7328.86 sqkm.

 Jurisdiction

-Under the jurisdiction of VMRDA, the Visakhapatnam Metropolitan Region (VMR), comprises, Visakhapatnam city and the districts Vizianagaram and Visakhapatnam.
+Under the jurisdiction of VMRDA, the Visakhapatnam Metropolitan Region (VMR), comprises, Visakhapatnam city and the districts Anakapalli, Vizianagaram and Visakhapatnam.
 It is spread over an area of 7328.86 sqkm and has a population of 40.7 lakhs according to 2011 census.

 The below table list the urban areas of VMR:

 The below table lists the mandals of VMR: